rileymullins/TFlex/README.md

 3. **Annotation:**
    - Joins corrected reads with the annotation file, assigning `sample_name` and `group_name`.
 4. **Per-sample partitioning:**
-   - Collapses any duplicate rows for each sample, summing the reads, and saved as a `.parquet` file for efficient downstream processing.
+   - Saves all rows of each `sample_name` as a `.parquet` file for efficient downstream processing.
    - The .parquet of each sample is saved in the `<output_dir>/collapsed_per_sample directory` within the specified output directory.
 5. **Fragment-based peak calling:**
+   - For each sample, loads each `.parquet` file and merges rows identical in all fields except `sample_barcode_raw` and sums their reads.
-   - For each sample, calls peaks with pycallingcards on the fragments, which may or may not be associated with more than one SRT barcode.
+   - Then peaks are called with pycallingcards on the fragments, which may or may not be associated with more than one SRT barcode.
    - The goal here is to define regions in the genome of at least on transpsoson insertion that is supported by at least 5 differentially fragmented molecules to remove noise.
 6. **SRT barcode-based peak refinement:**
    - The fragment-based peaks refines peak boundaries using strand-aware logic of the position per SRT barcode that is the most proximal to the junction of the transposon and genomic DNA.